awwright/http-progress/draft-wright-http-patch-byterange.md

 ## The Content-Range field

-The Content-Range field (as seen inside a patch document) is used to specify the range to write to for each part:
+The Content-Range field (as seen inside a patch document) is used to specify where in the target document the part body will be written.

 The client MAY indicate the anticipated final size of the document by providing the complete-length form, for example `bytes 0-11/12`.
-This value does not affect the outcome of the write, however the server MAY use it for other purposes, especially for preallocating an optimal amount of space, and deciding when an upload in multiple parts has finished.
+This value of complete-length does not affect the write, however the server MAY use it for other purposes, especially for preallocating an optimal amount of space, and deciding when an upload in multiple parts has finished.

 If the client does not know or care about the final length of the document, it MAY use `*` in place of complete-length.
 For example, `bytes 0-11/*`.
 Most random access writes will follow this form.